lammps/lammps/doc/src/Tools.rst

 ------------------

-The tools/ipp directory contains a Perl script ipp which can be used to facilitate the creation of a complicated file (say, a lammps input script or tools/createatoms input file) using a template file.
+The tools/ipp directory contains a Perl script ipp which can be used to facilitate the creation of a complicated file (say, a LAMMPS input script or tools/createatoms input file) using a template file.

 ipp was created and is maintained by Reese Jones (Sandia), rjones at